-- Chunked responses are now also supported.
+- Chunked responses were also supported.

-- Additional cache control mechanisms have been introduced.
+- Additional cache control mechanisms were introduced.

 - Thanks to the

-GET /en-US/docs/Glossary/Simple_header HTTP/1.1 Host: developer.mozilla.org User-Agent: Mozilla/5.0 (Macintosh; Intel Mac OS X 10.9; rv:50.0) Gecko/20100101 Firefox/50.0 Accept: text/html,application/xhtml+xml,application/xml;q=0.9,*/*;q=0.8 Accept-Language: en-US,en;q=0.5 Accept-Encoding: gzip, deflate, br Referer: https://developer.mozilla.org/en-US/docs/Glossary/Simple_header 200 OK Connection: Keep-Alive Content-Encoding: gzip Content-Type: text/html; charset=utf-8 Date: Wed, 20 Jul 2016 10:55:30 GMT Etag: "547fa7e369ef56031dd3bff2ace9fc0832eb251a" Keep-Alive: timeout=5, max=1000 Last-Modified: Tue, 19 Jul 2016 00:59:33 GMT Server: Apache Transfer-Encoding: chunked Vary: Cookie, Accept-Encoding (content) GET /static/img/header-background.png HTTP/1.1 Host: developer.cdn.mozilla.net User-Agent: Mozilla/5.0 (Macintosh; Intel Mac OS X 10.9; rv:50.0) Gecko/20100101 Firefox/50.0 Accept: */* Accept-Language: en-US,en;q=0.5 Accept-Encoding: gzip, deflate, br Referer: https://developer.mozilla.org/en-US/docs/Glossary/Simple_header 200 OK Age: 9578461 Cache-Control: public, max-age=315360000 Connection: keep-alive Content-Length: 3077 Content-Type: image/png Date: Thu, 31 Mar 2016 13:34:46 GMT Last-Modified: Wed, 21 Oct 2015 18:27:50 GMT Server: Apache (image content of 3077 bytes)
+GET /en-US/docs/Glossary/Simple_header HTTP/1.1 Host: developer.mozilla.org User-Agent: Mozilla/5.0 (Macintosh; Intel Mac OS X 10.9; rv:50.0) Gecko/20100101 Firefox/50.0 Accept: text/html,application/xhtml+xml,application/xml;q=0.9,*/*;q=0.8 Accept-Language: en-US,en;q=0.5 Accept-Encoding: gzip, deflate, br Referer: https://developer.mozilla.org/en-US/docs/Glossary/Simple_header 200 OK Connection: Keep-Alive Content-Encoding: gzip Content-Type: text/html; charset=utf-8 Date: Wed, 20 Jul 2016 10:55:30 GMT Etag: "547fa7e369ef56031dd3bff2ace9fc0832eb251a" Keep-Alive: timeout=5, max=1000 Last-Modified: Tue, 19 Jul 2016 00:59:33 GMT Server: Apache Transfer-Encoding: chunked Vary: Cookie, Accept-Encoding (content) GET /static/img/header-background.png HTTP/1.1 Host: developer.mozilla.org User-Agent: Mozilla/5.0 (Macintosh; Intel Mac OS X 10.9; rv:50.0) Gecko/20100101 Firefox/50.0 Accept: */* Accept-Language: en-US,en;q=0.5 Accept-Encoding: gzip, deflate, br Referer: https://developer.mozilla.org/en-US/docs/Glossary/Simple_header 200 OK Age: 9578461 Cache-Control: public, max-age=315360000 Connection: keep-alive Content-Length: 3077 Content-Type: image/png Date: Thu, 31 Mar 2016 13:34:46 GMT Last-Modified: Wed, 21 Oct 2015 18:27:50 GMT Server: Apache (image content of 3077 bytes)

 HTTP/1.1 was first published as RFC 2068 in January 1997.